robertn01/git-novice/_episodes/05-label-and-undo.md

 - "Understand how to name specific elements for easier access later."
 - "Understand how to get back older versions of your work."
 keypoints:
-- "Tags are human-friendlier ways of identifying a specific commit.
+- "Tags are human-friendlier ways of identifying a specific commit than hexadecimal codes.
 A tag stays with its commit and identifies one point in time."
 - "Branches are names that will move forward as you add more commits.
 Branches identify lines of thought or particular variations."
 - "`git checkout` brings specified versions into your working directory for investigation."
 - "`git checkout -b` creates a named branch during checkout so that you won't develop new code from a detached HEAD."